kazuto-nishimori/Open-Source-GIS/lab8/index.md

 Before converting the vector capacity layer into a raster, the null values were filtered out using `Extract by expression`.
 Then the output was cropped with the `Clip` function to match the extent of the livelihood zones shapefile.
 This was then fed through `Rasterize` with cell size as 0.0833 degrees to create the capacity raster.
 The flood layer has the correct cell size, but it was first cropped to match the extent of the drought raster: `Clip raster by extent`.
 Then it was further cropped using the capacity raster with `Clip`.
 Finally, the cell size of the drought layer was changed to 0.0833 and it was cropped using the capacity raster as well.

 With all three rasters having the correct domain and cell size, the last step was to reclassify into quintiles before performing a weighted sum.
 Luckily, the flood layer was already in a quintile form (0-4) so only the drought layer needed to be reclassified.
 First, we used the GRASS extension `r.Quantile`, which outputs the quintile breaks in html form.
 These breaks were then inputted to `r.Recode` to reclassify the raster.
 The final step was performed with GDAL `Raster Calculator`.
 Malcolm et al. calculated their score as _Adaptive Capacity + Livelihood Sensitivity - Physical Exposure_ which means that like their capacity map, a low number represents high vulnerability.
-Thus, I had to invert the quintile numbers for the flood and drought rasters (by subtracting from 6) before adding.
+Thus, we had to invert the quintile numbers for the flood and drought rasters (by subtracting from 6) before adding.
 Since the capacity layer had already been weighted, it was just added:

 ```
 FINAL_SCORE = (6 - (DROUGHT_QUINTILE + (FLOOD + 1))) * 0.2 + CAPACITY